UZBEKISTAN: Religious freedom survey, August 2013

 Other "laws" used to prosecute people exercising their right to freedom of religion or belief include:

 - Administrative Code Article 201, Part 2 banning: "Violation of the procedure for holding religious meetings, street processions, or other religious ceremonies".
-This is punishable with a fine of between 60 and 80 times the minimum monthly salary, or administrative arrest of up to 15 days.
+This is punishable with a fine of between 80 and 100 times the minimum monthly salary, or being jailed for up to 15 days.

 - Administrative Code Article 202 banning: "Granting to the participants of gatherings, meetings, and street demonstrations without state permission premises or other property (means of communication, copying and other machines, equipment, transportation), or the creation of other conditions for conducting such activity" is punished with a fine of between 50 and 100 times the minimum monthly salary for ordinary citizens, and between 70 and 150 times the minimum monthly salary for officials.

-- Criminal Code Article 218-1, which bans: "Inducement to participate in the operation of illegal public associations, religious organisations, movements, or sects".
+- Criminal Code Article 216-1, which punishes: "Inducement to participate in the activity of illegal public associations, religious organisations, movements, or sects".
 This carries penalties of between a fine of 25 times the monthly minimum wage and three years corrective labour.
 It has occasionally in the past been used against Jehovah's Witnesses.

 Although members of smaller religious communities are often fined, they are not - unlike Muslims - frequently brought to criminal trial and jailed.
 An exception is Tohar Haydarov, who received a 10-year sentence on drug-related charges in March 2010 which his fellow Baptists insist were fabricated to punish him for his exercise of freedom of religion or belief.
 Pentecostal pastor Dmitry Shestakov was freed in January 2011 after completing a four-year sentence for leading an unregistered religious community.
 Also imprisoned have been Jehovah's Witnesses.